riaan19/meshmqtt/README.md

 - **Meshtastic Device**: A compatible LoRa radio connected via USB or serial.
 - **Internet Connection**: Required for downloading dependencies and cloning the repository.
 - **Storage**: At least 2 GB of free space on the SD card.
-- **User Permissions**: Access to the `pi` user account with `sudo` privileges.
+- **User Permissions**: Access to a user account with `sudo` privileges.

 ## Installation

 The `install_meshmqtt.sh` script automates the setup process, installing dependencies, setting up a virtual environment, and configuring the service to run on boot.
+It dynamically uses the current logged-in user's home directory.

 ### Steps to Install